Top 10 Air Purifying Indoor Plants

 Scientific NameDypsis lutescens

-Meet the Areca Palm – those feathery green leaves you see in fancy lobbies!
-It’s like a living air cleaner.
-Give it good light and regular sips of water, and it will:
+those feathery green leaves you see in fancy lobbies!
+It’s like a living air filter.
+If you give it bright light and regular sips of water, it works hard to:

-• Swallow nasty smells from new paint or carpets
+• Swallow nasty smells from new paint, rugs, or strong glues.

 FeaturesDetails